joerajeev/SpringBootWithAngularDemo/README.md

 Setup
 -------
 * Simply run the project with mvn spring-boot:run.
+Spring Boot will spin up a tomcat instance on 8080.
 The database is pointing at a AWS S3 instance that's already pre populated with some data.
 * If a local datbase is required for development purposes it can be created using the scripts provided in resources/create_db.sql.
 It was created with MySQL workbench and may need tweaking to work with other DB's.
 You should then update the application-dev.properties with the credentials of your new DB and tell spring boot to use the dev profile by updating spring.profiles.active=dev in the application.properties file.